kubocd/kubocd-doc/docs/user-guide/170-context-and-config.md

           storageClass:
             data: standard
             workspace: standard
+          certificateIssuer:
+            public: cluster-self
+            internal: cluster-self
     ```

-- - The `config` section is injected directly into the `Config` resource’s `spec`.
-- - The `extraNamespaces` list creates additional namespaces via the Helm chart.
+- The `extraNamespaces` list creates additional namespaces via the Helm chart.
+- The `config` section is combined with the Helm chart default values to create the `conf01` Config resource.
-- - The `contexts` section defines context objects created automatically by the Helm chart.
+- The `contexts` section defines context objects created automatically by the Helm chart.

 To upgrade the KuboCD deployment: